University Health Services FAQ

 How do I make an appointment at UHS?

 Appointments can be made by calling 330-672-2322.
-Appointments with medical clinicians can also be made online or by coming to the health center.
+Appointments with medical clinicians can also be made online.

 Can students at a regional campus use UHS?